 How To Become A Preschool Teacher

-Do you love working with children?
-Do you love teaching them?
-If the answer to these questions is in the affirmative then you can consider a career as a preschool teacher.
-In this profession, you will have the opportunity to prepare children from three to five years old for kindergarten.
+A preschool teacher prepares children from three to five years old for kindergarten.
 You will teach them foundation concepts in reading, writing, science and math so they would be ready for kindergarten and elementary school.

 Through the use of play and other strategies, you help young minds blossom and learn about the world around them.
 You teach them how to count through the use of counters, for example, and use things found in nature such as leaves, stems, soil, sky and others to teach them about colors.
 You help develop their social skills by conducting activities that will make them build friendships and encourage cooperation with others.
 Because children in preschool often come from various religious, racial and ethnic backgrounds, they include lessons that instill in children the importance of respecting different peoples and cultures.